Today, you’ll learn why are day traders not millionaires.

 1. Super Traders Annual Average Returns are Only 10%-20%

 The best traders have only an average annual rate of return of 10% to 20%.
-The returns are based on a long period of time.
+The evaluation of returns should be on for a long time.
 (Except for Jim Simons: 39% after deducting fees. (source)

 Time will tell whether a trader is actually profitable.

-Profitability is not measured on a one or two-year basis.
+We measure not only profitability on a one or two-year period when trading stocks.
 The basis should always be in the long-term.

 The term should be 10 years minimum.
-The minimum is required so that people are certain that day trading is actually profitable.
+The minimum is important so that people are certain that day trading is actually profitable.